 Print the two free printable pattern pieces and cut them out.
 Trace around the patterns on the back of two old Christmas cards and cut out these patterns to use as templates.

 Note: If you don’t have a computer printer, you can make your own paper patterns by drawing mine.
 Each penciled square equals one inch, so draw a 1″ grid then copy the pattern lines in each square.

 Trace around your templates, then cut out 12 sides and 2 bottom pattern pieces from the front of old Christmas cards.
 Try to center the nicest part of the card pictures in the middle of each piece.

 Glue two sides together, with the pictures facing outwards on each side; do the same for bottom pieces.
 Let the glue dry.

 Perhaps the hardest part of this project is poking holes all around the edge of each pattern piece.
 These are sewing holes used to frame each piece with blanket stitch.
 I used a large needle to create the holes at first, but then found the sharp tip of some small steel scissors worked better for me.
-You could also try the tip of small awl or a small round paper punch.
+The tip of small awl or a small round paper punch also work.

 Make the holes about 1/4 inch apart and about 1/4 inch from the edge.

 Take your yarn and hand sew a blanket stitch all around each pattern piece.
-The illustration at right shows how to sew a blanket stitch.
+The illustration at left shows how to sew a blanket stitch.

 When you have finished edging with blanket stitch, begin sewing all the side pieces to the bottom, then sew all the sides together.